skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 * test multiple labels in a single item
 * test single labels in multiple items

+Please also note that an empty namespace selection turns the policy into a no-op, as it will apply to no namespaces.

 ## the additive nature of policies